Conservative stochastic PDE and fluctuations of the symmetric simple exclusion process

-The section is organized as follows.
+for $L^2$-integrable controls $g$ and initial data $\rho_0$ in the space $L^2(\TT^d;[0,1])$.
 In Definition~\ref{skel_def}, we define a weak solution to \eqref{skel_1}.
 In Proposition~\ref{prop_unique}, we prove that weak solutions are unique.
 In Proposition~\ref{prop_exist}, we prove that weak solutions exist.
 Finally, in Proposition~\ref{prop_weak_strong}, we prove the strong continuity of solution $\rho$ with respect to weak convergence of the control $g$.